lkodinsson/MARS/Basic/PHB.md

 MARS features many similarities to other role-playing game systems.
 You will control a character that has several numerical and abstract features.
 These features are called *stats*, *skills*, *talents*, and *traits*.
 Stats and skills are represented by dice or numbers, while talents and traits represent special abilities or actions that a character can perform.
 As players progress they will be awarded experience points that they can spend to improve the stats and skills of their character, or to acquire new talents.

+If at any point during the game you are required to perform math that results in a decimal, that number is always rounded down unless otherwise specified.

 ### Stats

 Stats represent the innate capabilities of a character.
 The two types of stats are *primary stats* and *secondary stats*.
 Primary stats are represented by dice, and represent how well a character can perform universal tasks.
 Secondary stats are represented by either dice or numbers, and are the generic properties of a character.
 While primary stats are simply given to a character, secondary stats are derived from other sources (usually primary stats).